openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 This section extends the server metadata [@!RFC8414] to allow the RP to obtain information about the Credentials an OP is capable of issuing.

 The well-known URI string used is "/.well-known/openid-credential-issuer".
-This path MUST use the "https" scheme.
+This path MUST use the "https" scheme and MUST follow the OpenID Connect way of appending the well-known string after the path parameter, if it is present.

 This specification defines the following new Server Metadata parameters for this purpose:

 * `credential_endpoint`: REQUIRED.
 URL of the OP's Credential Endpoint.
 This URL MUST use the `https` scheme and MAY contain port, path and query parameter components.

+Any client wishing to obtain a credential MUST use this `credential_endpoint` parameter and MUST NOT use any metadata parameter of the same name that may be found in an openid-configuration metadata or an oauth-authorization-server metadata.

 The following parameter MUST be used to communicates the specifics of the Credential that the Credential Issuer supports issuance of: